 There are some similarities between the last inflationary period and today.
 Low interest rates and accommodative monetary policy are two common features between the 1970s and 2021.
 This time, the imbalance between supply and demand was created by governments around the world printing money to support their economies, stimulating or at least sustaining the level of demand.
 On the supply side, it was greatly disrupted by the closure of many important industries.
 If you shut down for months, give everyone free money, and then reopen the economy all at once, people will start spending again, and quickly.
 Supply is slow to adapt.

 At this point, no one is saying we won’t have inflation in the near term.
 We’re already seeing it.
 Only time will tell whether this will be permanent or transitory.
 From energy prices to handling and transportation costs, prices could continue to rise until we get some balance between supply and demand.
-When it comes to slowing inflation and consumption, the central banks’ favorite tool is to raise interest rates.
-They will eventually raise them.
-We just don’t know when or how fast.
+When it comes to slowing inflation and consumption, the central banks’ favourite tool is to raise interest rates.

 How should I invest during high inflation?